PyConLimerick/Limerick2020/01_Venue_Layout.md

 The venue can be configured to have multiple small tracks running simultaneously.

-Please find a floor plan for the top floor of the Strand hotel attached in this github repository The configuration will be either 2 or 3 talk tracks.
+Please find a floor plan for the top floor of the Strand hotel attached in this [github repository](https://github.com/PyConLimerick/Limerick2020/blob/master/Strand%20Hotel%20-%206th%20floor.pdf).
+The configuration will be either 2 or 3 talk tracks.

 Speakers do not have to pay for this event, but you do ask that you register and have a ticket ready when you register